 I use different materials in my DIY projects and art creations.
-Sometimes what I use is a matter of what’s on hand, but when I have a choice, there are go-brands and products I love most.
-Here’s the list.
+Sometimes what I use is a matter of what's on hand, but when I have a choice, these are the recommended go-to brand and products I love most.
+Here's the list:

 Favorite Craft and Art Materials:

 - Black ink drawing pens – Microns all the way!
 I've tried a dozen different black ink pens, but Microns, size .03, are my #1 choice for sure.
 This variety pack will give you a great selection of pens to try to see which size you prefer.

 - Watercolor pencils – I love the Crayola Water Color Pencils and Faber-Castell (these pencils have a great grip texture on them)

 - Blending markers – Tombow – The Bright Tombow marker set is my favorite.
 The Tombow 96 color pen set is dreamy!

 - Gel pens – Sakura – there are so many different sets, it's hard to choose just one.
 Gelly Rolls are the best and come in a variety of colors and types (glitter, vs standard vs opaque, etc.)

 - Rainbow gel pens – The Write Dudes